ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 ## Scrum

-A Scrum team works in Sprints, a time boxed period in which the development team deliver a new iteration of the product, most commonly these sprints last 2 weeks, although 3 weeks or even 4 weeks sprint aren’t a rare sight.
+A Scrum team works in Sprints, a Time-boxed period in which the development team delivers a new iteration of the product.
+Most commonly these Sprints last 2 weeks, although 3 or even 4 weeks Sprint aren’t a rare sight.

 Each Sprint start with a Sprint planning meeting.
-In this meeting the development team, Scrum Master and Product Owner decide which stories the development team will tackle during this sprint.
+In this meeting the development team, Scrum Master and Product Owner decide which stories the development team will tackle during this Sprint.
 These selected stories are known as the Sprint Backlog.
-This backlog is not changed during the sprint.
+This backlog should not change during the Sprint.

-On a daily basis in the sprint, there is a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
+On a daily basis in the Sprint, there is a Daily Standup meeting, a 15-minute standup meeting in which every member of the development team answers 3 simple questions:
 'What have I done yesterday', 'What will I do today' and 'Are there any problems that block me in going forward with my task'.

-After a sprint there are 2 rituals; the Sprint review meeting, where all stakeholders are invited to a demonstration of new functionality added to the product;
+After a Sprint there are 2 rituals; the Sprint review meeting, where all stakeholders are invited to a demonstration of new functionality added to the product;
-and the Sprint Retrospective meeting, in which the development team discusses what went well, what went wrong and what could be improved in the next sprint.
+and the Sprint Retrospective meeting, in which the development team discusses what went well, what went wrong and what could be improved in the next Sprint.
-The goal of the retrospective is to improve the way of working in the team in comparison to the previous sprint.
+The goal of the retrospective is to improve the way of working in the team in comparison to the previous Sprint.

 ### Some pitfalls of Scrum